Philadelphia Healthcare Fraud Lawyers & Defense Attorneys

 - Dismissal of state and federal indictments

-- More than 70 years of Department of Justice experience
+- More than 70 combined years of Department of Justice experience

 - Prescription Drug Fraud.
-All providers in Philadelphia need to know that the Justice Department has significantly increased its investigation of pain medicine prescribing physicians.
-That said, it is absolutely essential to make sure your practice is in full compliance with the Controlled Substances Act and other drug diversion statutes.
-Further, it is important to realize that prescription fraud cases are federal criminal prosecutions.
-Clients approached by law enforcement should immediately contact experienced lawyers to protect their rights.
+The Justice Department has increased its investigation of pain medicine-prescribing physicians.
+It is essential to make sure your practice is in full compliance with the Controlled Substances Act and other drug diversion statutes.
+Note that prescription fraud cases are federal criminal prosecutions.
+Clients approached by law enforcement should quickly contact experienced lawyers to protect their rights.
 Oberheiden, P.C. is at the forefront of defending physicians in Philadelphia and surrounding communities against unjust accusations of fraud and diversion.

 - False Medical Claims.
-The False Claims Act (FCA) is a federal statute that contains civil and criminal penalties for healthcare providers who submit “false and fraudulent” claims for federal program (e.g. Medicare, Tricare, Department of Labor) reimbursement.
+The False Claims Act (FCA) is a federal statute that contains civil and criminal penalties for healthcare providers who submit “false and fraudulent” claims for federal health program payment.
 Investigations under the FCA require professional expertise because the law does not require intent or actual knowledge of the falseness of the claims.
-The mere submission of a false claim (e.g. by applying the wrong code) is enough to subject your practice to enormous fines ranging from $ 11,000 per claim to treble damages and more.
-Worse, if the case is not handled professionally, a referral for criminal prosecution is possible.
+The mere submission of a false claim (e.g. by applying the wrong code) is enough to subject your practice to enormous fines ranging from $11,000 per claim to treble damages and more.
+Worse, if the case is not handled with care, a referral for criminal prosecution is possible.

 - Anti-Kickback Statute Violations.
-Under the Anti-Kickback Statute, it is illegal to “knowingly and willfully” offer, pay, solicit, or receive “any remuneration (including any kickback, bribe, or rebate) directly or indirectly, overtly or covertly, in cash or in kind,” in exchange for a patient referral.
+Under this Statute, it is illegal to “knowingly and willfully” offer, pay, solicit, or receive “any remuneration (including any kickback, bribe, or rebate) directly or indirectly, overtly or covertly, in cash or in kind,” in exchange for a patient referral.
 Like the False Claims Act, the Anti-Kickback Statute provides for both civil and criminal penalties.
-When you are facing kickback violations, time is of the essence to confront the government with a recognized and experienced defense team.
-Oberheiden, P.C. has concluded many kickback investigations with no civil and criminal liability for our clients.
+When facing kickback violations, it is important to counter the government with a recognized and experienced defense team from the beginning.
+Oberheiden, P.C. has concluded many kickback investigations with no civil or criminal liability for our clients.
 We are delighted to do the same for you.

 - Home Health & Hospice Agency Fraud.
-Home health providers and Medicare businesses in Philadelphia depend on physician certifications to qualify for services reimbursement under pertinent Medicare rules.
-The flip-side of this gatekeeper role of medical providers is that government agents try hard to discredit the doctors and, with it, the agencies, claiming fraudulent certifications and re-certifications.
-Oberheiden, P.C. has had great success representing medical providers and agencies alike against government investigations—and in the court room.
+Home health providers and Medicare businesses in Philadelphia depend on physician certifications to qualify for service reimbursement under Medicare rules.
+On the other side, government agents try hard to discredit the doctors and the agencies by claiming fraudulent certifications and re-certifications.
+Oberheiden, P.C. has had great success representing medical providers and agencies against government investigations.
 To find out how, call our team of senior attorneys today for a free and confidential case assessment.